Tehran: Islamic Republic

-During the Iran–Iraq War in 1980 to 1988, Tehran was repeatedly targeted by airstrikes and Scud missile attacks.
+During the Iran–Iraq War from 1980 to 1988, Tehran was repeatedly targeted by airstrikes and Scud missile attacks, and the war led to substantial infrastructural damage.

-The 435-meter-high Milad Tower, one of the proposed development projects of pre-revolutionary Iran, was completed in 2007, and has become a famous landmark of Tehran.
-Tabiat Bridge a 270-meter pedestrian overpass, designed by award-winning architect Leila Araghian, was completed in 2014.
+The 435-meter-high Milad Tower, one of the proposed development projects of pre-revolutionary Iran, was completed in 2007 and has become a famous landmark of Tehran.
+Tabiat Bridge, a 270-meter pedestrian overpass that was designed by award-winning architect Leila Araghian, was completed in 2014.
+The city municipality started planting a large number of imported palm trees, replacing endemic plane trees.
+In June 2025, Tehran was attacked by Israeli airstrikes.
+On June 2025 an unprecedented event in the history of Iran and Tehran took place as people of Tehran committed mass evacuation.